Graphnet-Health/fhir-api-specs/docs/api/apiPatient.md

 :::tip

-For more information on using FHIR search modifiers take a look at the FHIR STU3 standard at http://hl7.org/fhir/STU3/search.html#string
+For more information on using FHIR search modifiers for strings, take a look at the FHIR STU3 standard at http://hl7.org/fhir/STU3/search.html#string

 :::